XeonicsCA/TT-Verilog-Template/docs/info.md

 ## How it works

-This 1x1 tile is a tiny math-accelerator built around a 4-bit ALU pipeline.
+This 1x1 tile is a tiny math-accelerator unit (MAU) built around a 4-bit ALU pipeline.
-A host device talks to it over a simple SPI-style interface using the TinyTapeout pins.
+A host device communicates with the MAU over a simple SPI-style interface using the TinyTapeout pins.

 Each operation is encoded as a 20-bit “instruction word”: